 What Is A Cheesecake?

-Cheesecake is one of the most favorable desserts in the whole wide world.
+Cheesecake is one of the most favorable types of desserts in the whole wide world.
 The American people first had a taste of cheesecake in the 18th century.
 However, it is known to come from Greece and has become a traditional dessert in some parts of Europe.
 (1)

 - How To Dehydrate In Air Fryer?